shashanka2a/GatoRyde-App/NOTIFICATION_SYSTEM.md

   Quick pay: https://cash.app/$sarahsmith/25.00
 • Zelle: sarah@example.com

-QR Codes available in the GatoRyde app for easy payment.
+QR Codes available in the Rydify app for easy payment.

-⚠️ IMPORTANT: GatoRyde does not process payments.
+⚠️ IMPORTANT: Rydify does not process payments.
 All transactions are between you and the driver.

-Thank you for using GatoRyde!
+Thank you for using Rydify!
-The GatoRyde Team
+The Rydify Team
 ```

 ## Queue Management